amazingandyyy/react-graphql-hackathon-kit/server/README.md

 It uses an in-memory data structure as a stand-in for a database, so if you restart the server or change the code, the data will reset.
 You might want to extend this to use a real database for your project.

-You can also build your server using a GraphQL-as-a-service provider, for example [Graphcool](https://www.graph.cool/).
+If you don't want to spend time writing server code, you can also build your server using a GraphQL-as-a-service provider, for example [Graphcool](https://www.graph.cool/)!

 ## Starting the server